| | | |

-If your chickens are all huddled in one corner for extended amounts of time they might be trying to generate warmth.
-Your chickens will puff their feathers out in order to trap body heat, as well, when they’re cold.
+If your flock of chickens is all huddled in one corner, they might be trying to generate warmth.
+Your chickens will puff their feathers out to trap body heat, as well, when they’re cold.

 Increase protein intake